-As of December 31, 2011, the Company had federal and state net operating loss carryforwards ("NOLs") of approximately \$57,198,000 and \$46,533,000 respectively, which expire beginning in 2031 and 2025, respectively.
-In addition, the Company has federal and state research and development and investment tax credits of approximately \$1,956,000 and \$905,000, respectively.
-The amount of NOLs which may be utilized annually in future periods will be limited pursuant to Section 382 of the Internal Revenue Code as a result of substantial changes in the Company's ownership that have occurred or that may occur in the future.
+As of December 31, 2012, the Company had federal and state net operating loss carryforwards ("NOLs") of approximately \$65,715,000 and \$42,854,000 respectively, which expire in 2018 through 2031 and 2013 through 2025, respectively.
+In addition, the Company has federal and state research and development and investment tax credits of approximately \$1,969,000 and \$960,000, respectively which expire in 2018 through 2031 and 2015 through 2026, respectively.
+The amount of NOLs and tax credit carryforwards which may be utilized annually in future periods will be limited pursuant to Section 382 of the Internal Revenue Code as a result of substantial changes in the Company's ownership that have occurred or that may occur in the future.
 The Company has not quantified the amount of such limitations.